FabioSM46/todo-list-app/README.md

 ## Credits

 This web app was built with the help of [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw).
-He provided a comprehensive tutorial on building a Todo List app using TypeScript, React, and Next.js.
+He provided a comprehensive tutorial on building this app.

 ## Technologies Used

 - TypeScript
-- React
 - Next.js
 - Tailwind CSS (Styling)
 - SQLite with Prisma